Munfred/sovclub-site/content/posts/caltech-pcc-joint-event-new-sovereigns-a-field-report.md

 ---
-title: "Caltech-PCC joint event--New Sovereigns: A Field Report"
+title: "🏙️ Caltech-PCC joint event--New Sovereigns: A Field Report, by Tom Bell 🥧"
 subtitle: The start of an annual tradition!
 category:
   - Weekly Discussions